tisannai/plinth/README.md

 constructing strings.
 String references are used by value, which allows function call nesting and in overall, more functional style programming.

+## Memory Allocation Strategies

+Program performance is often limited by memory bandwidth and latency.
+We want to get the data from the nearest possible cache level.
+This is enabled by minimizing the amount of data in use, promoting data locality and laying out the data to consecutive addresses (arrays).

+Each allocated data has size and lifetime.
+The easiest case is when we know the maximum data size and the exact lifetime, in advance.
+The most difficult case is when we don't know the data size and the lifetime might vary.

+Strings, and other array types, needs to be allocated to a continuous chunk of memory.
+This is possible to `plam` when we know the size in advance.
+For unknown sizes, we should use the `plcm`.

+Independent objects can be allocated from `plbm`. `plbm` also allows efficient and convenient allocation/deallocation sequences, since all allocations can be deallocated in any order.

+Stack allocations should be used much as possible.
+However, stack allocations should be reserved for small data that is discarded at function exit.
+Recursive functions should not normally make much stack allocations.
+Array of memory from stack can be especially useful for the `plcm` allocator.
+For example, if a string is build within the function, the user can allocate from stack an char array.
+The size is adjusted so that the typical string fits into the array.
+In the rare occasion when the stack memory is not enough, the allocation is moved to heap automatically by `plcm`.
+The typical case remains fast.

+When the data lifetime exceeds the lifetime of the allocating function, the data must be allocated from heap.
+Also when the size of the data is large, we should not allocate from stack and use heap instead.
+Direct heap allocations with `pl_alloc_memory` (i.e.
+`malloc`), should be avoided when possible.
+A common strategy is to first allocated large amount of with `plam` (the host) and then create nested allocators to the host.
+If the allocated objects are independent, we can use a `plbm`.
+If the we need an array, we can use a `plcm`.
+The initial size of `plcm` should be large enough to cover the typical use cases.
+However, if `plcm` is capacity exhausted, the allocation is moved to heap.
+In this case the initial `plcm` allocation becomes overhead in the host `plam`.

+When data lifetime is equal to the program lifetime, the allocation strategy becomes simpler.
+Temporary string building buffers can be created with `plcm` with sufficient initial reservation.
+Fixed sized allocation, which also needs to be deallocated, can be created with a `plbm`.
+Reoccurring allocations can be placed to a `plam` with sufficiently large initial size, from which numerous smaller allocations can be made from.
+This helps in avoiding to perform the more expensive direct heap allocations (`pl_alloc_memory`).

 ## Plinth API documentation